 In 2010 Hydratech added Coolflow DTX to their range of process cooling fluids.
 DTX is a high-performance non-toxic heat transfer fluid that is based on ethylene glycol, blended with a detoxification additive.
 The game changing fluid combines the thermal efficiency and low viscosity associated to ethylene glycol, with the non-toxic rating of propylene glycol.
 The list of DTX adopters is now extensive and includes Arla Foods, Mϋller Dairy, Waitrose, Airbus, Siemens and BrewDog.

 How much glycol will I need for my system?

 Too much glycol or too high a % will cause system inefficiencies through reduced heat transfer ability and pumping capacity.
-Not enough glycol or too low a % can lead to the expensive freeze-ups previously mentioned and can become susceptible to biological fouling.
+Not enough glycol, or too low a % can lead to expensive freeze-ups and potential biological fouling issues.

-Typically, external systems susceptible to freezing over winter months will need anti-freeze protection down to the lowest expected ambient temperature, with some margin advised for safety of +10%* (*Lowest temps ever recorded in UK -26.1°C - January 1982).
+Typically, external systems susceptible to freezing over winter months will need anti-freeze protection down to the lowest expected ambient temperature - with a margin of +10% advised for safety.
+(Note: Lowest temps ever recorded in UK -26.1°C - January 1982).

-As an average between EG & PG - having differing levels of freeze protection per percentage - an installed concentration of 40% v/v (glycol by volume in water) will give you frost protection down to -25°C.
+As a guide (taking an average between EG & PG, and considering the differing levels of freeze protection per percentage) an installed concentration of 40% v/v (glycol by volume in water) will give you frost protection down to -25°C.